mtkennerly/ludusavi/README.md

 * Next to each game's name is an edit icon.
 Clicking this will create a custom game entry with the same name, allowing you to override that game's data.
   See the [custom games](#custom-games) section for more information.
+* You can click the search icon and enter some text to just see games with matching names.
+Note that this only affects which games you see in the list, but Ludusavi will still back up the full set of games.
 -->

 </details>